Data sonification

 The protein folding reaction is one of the most important chemical reactions in the human body.
 Yet, despite its importance, it is sometimes omitted from undergraduate courses due to the challenging nature of some of the underlying concepts.
 To help make key concepts of the protein folding reaction accessible to our undergraduate students, we implemented three, simplified 2D lattice models of various amino acid chains, and we used these models to generate sound-enhanced animations that allow students to see and hear the dynamics of protein folding in action.
 In spring of 2021, we used these videos in remote learning biophysics and music courses to introduce four key concepts of the folding reaction: solvation and hydrophobicity; energy and conformational entropy; funneled energy landscape; and frustration and traps.
 Our lattice model animations and sonifications helped provide insight into protein folding dynamics for undergraduate and graduate biophysical chemistry students, undergraduate musicians, and even authors who are experts in this field.
 We plan to incorporate these and additional animations, along with enhancements to the 2D lattice models, in our future courses.

-“Sonification ≠ music” (2018) Book chapter in Alex McLean and Roger Dean (eds.), The Oxford Handbook of Algorithmic Composition.
-New York: Oxford University Press [forthcoming]
+“Sonification ≠ music” in The Oxford Handbook of Algorithmic Composition, edited by Alex McLean and Roger Dean, 363–386.
+New York: Oxford University Press, 2018.

 Data sonification is a mapping from data generated by a model, captured in an experiment, or otherwise gathered through observation to one or more parameters of an audio signal or sound synthesis model for the purpose of better understanding, communicating or reasoning about the original model, experiment or system.
 Although data sonification shares techniques and materials with data-driven music, it is in the interests of the practitioners of both sound art and data sonification to maintain a distinction between the two fields.